burlachenkok/exploring-python3/python3-note.md

 The kernel enters such a state when it executes interrupt service routines (ISRs) and deferred procedure calls (DPCs).
 A nonpaged pool is always kept present in physical memory.
 Information About this value can be obtained from Process Explorer->System Information->Memory".
 >
 > **Paged (Kernel) Pool** - Paged pool is used by OS and device drivers to situation when can store data that is backed in the paging file, and not necessarily presented in physical memory.
 Information About this value can be obtained from Process Explorer->System Information->Memory".
+>
+> **Context Switches** - When the time slice has elapsed for the thread assigned to a specific processor, or a running thread needs to wait, or a thread with a higher priority has become ready to run the OS performs context switch.
+A high-level picture is on that the OS saves the context of the thread that just finished executing, places the thread that just finished executing at the end of the queue for its priority, and finds the highest priority queue that contains ready threads and executes it.

-Process Monitor allows you to capture your application (as a Python interpreter process `python.exe`) and obtain the following statistics:
+[Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) allows you to capture your application (as a Python interpreter process `python.exe`) and obtain the following statistics:
 * Windows Registry Access Statistics
 * File Summary Statistics
 * Process Activity Timelines